 A well-known name in Italy, Radicati di Brozolo is also highly regarded for his expertise in EU and antitrust law, and was head of the competition department at Italy’s Chiomenti Studio Legale in the 1990s, when he also headed the firm’s Brussels office.
 He joined Bonelli in 2001, later heading its London disputes desk.
-Also a door tenant at Fountain Court Chambers in London, he sits as arbitrator at the ICC, the LCIA and ICSID, as well as the Milan Chamber of Arbitration and the Geneva Chamber of Commerce and Industry.
+A door tenant at Fountain Court Chambers in London, he sits as arbitrator at the ICC, ICSID and the LCIA – where he was appointed vice president in 2019 – as well as the Milan Chamber of Arbitration, and the Geneva Chamber of Commerce and Industry.
 In addition, he is chair of private international law at the Catholic University of Milan and a former vice chair of the International Bar Association’s arbitration committee.

 Marco Torsello, who had been of counsel at the firm since 2014 and heads its Italian litigation team, was made name partner in 2017.